How exactly do you say green in Italian?

 Il muro della cucina è verdognolo con un motivo di fiori.

-The kitchen wall is greenish with a flower pattern.
+The kitchen wall is greenish with a floral motif.

 Smeraldino

-Smeraldino comes from smeraldo, meaning emerald.
-Although the most direct translation for “emerald green” is verde smeraldo, the adjective smeraldino is often used to describe sea waters that are particularly clean.
+Smeraldino comes from smeraldo, which means emerald.
+Although the most direct translation for “emerald green” is verde smeraldo, the adjective smeraldino is often used to describe seawater that is particularly clean.

 Smeraldino